Striking off a business can be a relatively straightforward and cost-effective way to close down a company with no assets.

-By dissolving the company, directors can retain full control of the business throughout the process, pay off creditors, and eliminate the need for a formal creditors’ meeting.
+By striking off the company, directors can retain full control of the business throughout the process, pay off creditors, and eliminate the need for a formal creditors’ meeting.

-However, not all companies can be dissolved or ‘struck off’ in this way.
+However, not all companies can be struck off or ‘dissolved’ in this way.
 In order to strike off a company, it needs to be solvent.
-Therefore, if a company has debts, a different route needs to be taken in order to close it down.
+Therefore, if a company has debts, a different route must be taken to close it down.

 Let’s take a look at the striking off process in a little more detail and assess the options for companies with debts.